 The RACGP Standards for general practices 5th edition

-General practice accreditation in Australia is independent recognition that a practice meets the requirements of governing industry standards, set by the Royal Australian College of General Practitioners (RACGP).
+General practice accreditation in Australia is independent recognition that a practice meets the requirements of governing industry standards.

 For corporate groups requiring more than general practice accreditation, AGPAL – as part of the AGPAL Group of Companies – are able to provide a variety of accreditation, certification and verification offerings against multiple sets of frameworks.